Narcolapser/uPortal-start/README.md

 Your skin files will be placed inside `overlays/uPortal/src/main/webapp/media/skins/respondr`.
 You can adjust many common settings in `variables.less`;  use `skin.less` to define CSS rules (in LESS syntax) that override the default uPortal/Respondr CSS.
+(Please refer to the [skinning](https://jasig.github.io/uPortal/implement/frontend/SKINNING_UPORTAL.html) portion of the manual for full instructions)

 ### How To Configure Your Deployment